Skip to content

 This will guide you through:

-1. Selecting a provider (OpenCode Zen or OpenRouter)
+1. Selecting a provider (OpenCode Zen, OpenRouter, or custom models)

 3. Choosing a default model